-Configure the Managed Folder Assistant
+Configure and run the Managed Folder Assistant in Exchange 2016

-Applies to: Exchange Server 2013
+Applies to: Exchange Server 2016

-Topic Last Modified: 2012-10-14
+Topic Last Modified: 2016-10-13

-The Managed Folder Assistant is anExchange Mailbox Assistant that applies message retention settings configured in retention policies.
+The Managed Folder Assistant is anExchange Mailbox Assistant that applies and processes the message retention settings configured in retention policies.

 For detailed syntax and parameter information, see Set-MailboxServer.

 To verify that you have successfully configured the Managed Folder Assistant, use the Get-MailboxServer cmdlet to check the ManagedFolderAssistantSchedule parameter.